pubnub/kafka-bridge/kafka/readme.md

 Messages from your Kafka cluster can be received on a mobile and web device.
 Continue reading to get data onto your target devices easily using a PubNub SDK.

+# TODO - the documentation below will not work... yet.
+# TODO - the documentation below will not work... yet.
+# TODO - the documentation below will not work... yet.

 ### Android Java